Brian290103/ecoguard-web-app/src/docs/workflow/user-workflow.md

 ### 4.2 Participating in Events
 1. In the community section, the user can view a list of upcoming local events (e.g., clean-up drives, workshops).
 2. They can view event details and RSVP.

+### 4.3 Automatic Community Grouping
+To foster local engagement, the system automatically groups users into location-based communities.

+1.  **Location-Based Matching**: When a user registers or updates their location, the system checks for other users within a predefined radius (e.g., 1 KM).
+2.  **Automatic Community Creation**:
+    -   If a user is near one or more other users but not yet part of a local community, the system automatically creates a new community for that geographic area.
+    -   All users within that radius are then invited to join this new community.
+3.  **Joining Existing Communities**: If a community already exists for the user's location, they are automatically prompted to join it.

 ---